Sustaining ecosystems for climate learning and action

 Learn how public libraries can play a role in climate education and action, collaborating with other sectors and organizations.

-Join this webinar to learn how public libraries can develop or expand their role in learning and teaching about climate change, climate science, and climate action.
-We’ll introduce the STEM Learning Ecosystem Model, which can clarify the need for collaboration across various sectors and organizations to drive meaningful action.
-You’ll then hear from libraries about their experiences, successes, and challenges working in partnership with other sectors to support climate learning and action.
-Plus, strategies to enrich existing partnerships and pave the way for future collaboration.
+View this webinar to learn how public libraries can develop or expand their role in learning and teaching about climate change, climate science, and climate action.
+We introduce the STEM Learning Ecosystem Model, which can clarify the need for collaboration across various sectors and organizations to drive meaningful action.
+Hear from libraries about their experiences, successes, and challenges working in partnership with other sectors to support climate learning and action.
+Plus, we share strategies to enrich existing partnerships and pave the way for future collaboration.
 Don't miss this opportunity to become a stronger partner in climate education and action.

 Presented by: